 1.2 Advance Notification Procedure

-In June 2017, CADTH implanted a revised procedure for advance notification for pending CDR submissions and resubmissions.
-Please consult the following document for details: Revised advance notification process for pending CDR submissions
+In September 2017, CADTH announced a revised procedure for advance notification for pending CDR submissions and resubmissions.
+Please consult the following document for details: Advance notification process for pending CDR submissions.

 2. Application Phase